ljunggren/boozang-docs/README.md

 **Video Tutorials**

-This links to the Video tutorials on the homepage.
+This is a link to the Video tutorials on the homepage.

 **Functional Overview**